 34. Do “clean up” the vocals.
 There will always be strange little sounds that don’t contribute in a positive manner—things like mouth clicks, humming, and rustling between phrases, and headphone bleed are common culprits.

-The DON’T List:
+The DON’T list:

 35. Don’t always edit out the breaths.
 Humans breathe, yes, even when in front of a microphone.
 Between vocal phrases, you’ll hear breaths.
 It’s normal to have those unless they sound unnaturally loud or awkwardly interrupt the flow of the vocal.
-Though you may need to turn down loud breaths and edit out awkward ones, only treat the problems (7X GRAMMY-Winning audio engineer Frank Filipetti would agree).
+Though you may need to turn down loud breaths and edit out awkward ones, only treat the problems (7-time GRAMMY-winning audio engineer Frank Filipetti would agree).
 Cutting out all breaths is typically a misuse of time in music production.

 36. Don’t throw away unused portions.
 After assembling the best parts of multiple takes, it’s tempting to throw away the bits you didn’t use to keep things clean and orderly.
 However, you never know when you or the artist may have a change of heart about a word or line.
 Plus, those extra parts allow fairly easy creation of doubles and stacks.